cjriches/simulatron/simulatron/docs/instruction-set.md

 (2): JNOTZERO is an alias for JNOTEQUAL.
 ```

 `COMPARE`: Subtracts the first operand from the second and discards the result, setting flags as appropriate.
+Note that comparing two literals is not allowed, as there would be no way of determining whether the operation is 8, 16, or 32 bits in length.

 `GREATER`/`LESSER`: Signed comparison.